 Overexposure to a radiation monitor is presumptive evidence of exposure to the individual.
 In such cases, The Accidental or Excessive Radiation Exposure Policy for City College MSUB form must be completed and turned in to the program director within five (5) days of notification of over exposure.
 Additionally, the overexposure must be reported to the clinical preceptor of the clinical education site and to the student.
 The student will be counseled and advised on the NCRP's limits for radiation doses.
-The actual dose limit is no more than 100 mrem of radiation exposure in any given quarter.
-This level is far below the 5-rem total effective dose equivalent allowed per year by the NRC.
-If a student receives 100 mrem or more of radiation exposure in any given quarter, they will be advised and counseled regarding their radiation safety practices and A.L.A.R.A.
+The actual dose limit is no more than 1 Millisievert (1 mSv) (or 100 mrem) of radiation exposure in any given quarter.
+This level is far below the 50 mSv (or 5 rem) total effective dose equivalent allowed per year by the NRC.
+If a student receives 1 mSv (or 100 mrem) or more of radiation exposure in any given quarter, they will be advised and counseled regarding their radiation safety practices and A.L.A.R.A.

-For students under the age of 18 years when they start the clinical portion of the program, the Dose Limit is 1 mSv/year or 100 mrem/year).
+For students under the age of 18 years when they start the clinical portion of the program, the Dose Limit is 1 mSv/year (or 100 mrem/year).
 Dose Limits Recommended by NCRP for Student Education and Training Exposures (annual) for students under age 18 years of age include an Effective Dose limit of 1 mSv (100 mrem), lens of eye is 15 mSv (1500 mrem), skin, hands, and feet are 50 mSv (5000 mrem).
 If a student under the age of 18 has a whole-body exposure total of or exceeds 30 mrem in any given month, the student will be counseled by the City College RSO on safe radiation practices and A.L.A.R.A.